Baseflow/full-stack-on-rust/06-open-api-spec/README.md

 ```

 ## Including information about our endpoints
 We should also add information regarding our endpoints to the Open API spec.
-Utoipa provides us the the macro's to do so.
+Utoipa provides us the macro's to do so.
 We should also add nice documentation to our controllers, which

 #### **`todo_api/src/api/todo_controller.rs`**
 ```rust